 Once you’ve Invoked a couple times, Dragon's Pack gets really strong.
 5 mana for two 5/6 minions with Taunt is pretty ridiculous, and can stop an aggressive or midrange opponent in their tracks.

 Late Game: Galakrond, the Tempest can bring you right back into the game.
 The fully upgraded version summons two 8/8s with Rush, offering removal alongside a scary board presence.
-Twin Tyrant can be used here too, dealing 4 damage to two enemy minions, and all these effects can be duplicated with Shudderwock.
+Vashj Prime will refuel you and let you start casting spells again too.
 Finally, Kronx Dragonhoof can be played out after you transform into Galakrond, and unleash a Devastation on your enemy, stamping out any final hope of them getting back into the game.

 Galakrond Shaman Mulligan Guide